 |Composition||Traditional Memory Foam||Plant-Based Memory Foam||Gel-Infused Memory Foam|

 Tempurpedic beds have a wide range of density, from 2.5 lb with the Simplicity, 4.1 lb with the Cloud, 5.3 lb with Tempur ES/Contour, and 7 lb in the Allura and Grand.
-Amerisleep uses 4.5 lb density in the majority of their beds, in combination with 5.3 lb in the Colonial model.
-It is estimated that the Serta iComfort line uses 4.0 lb density foam in their mattresses.
+Amerisleep uses 4.0 lb density in the majority of their beds, in combination with 5.3 lb in the AS4 (formerly Colonial) model.
+It is estimated that the Serta iComfort line uses 3.0 and 4.0 lb density foam in their mattresses.

 In reviews for Amerisleep, less than 5% of owners complained of excessive heat.
 Tempurpedic beds had complaint rates of 10-15% for heat.
 Serta iComfort reviews indicated about 6-8% of owners reporting heat issues.
 This places Amerisleep and iComfort above average for memory foam, and Tempurpedic within the average range.
 The newer Tempur Breeze line showed a slight reduction in heat complaints, but reviews were limited.